a1xg/parsing-data-processing/README.md

 ```python
 data.removeRowByBolean(label='region', dir='city_database/city.csv', stemming=False)
 ```
-We prepare the text from the data column of interest, for which we need to make an LSF Warning, rows containing NaN cells will be removed from the dataframe.
+We prepare the text from the data column of interest, for which we need to make an LSA Warning, rows containing NaN cells will be removed from the dataframe.
 Rows, the analyzed cell of which contains only unique words that do not occur in the dataset will also be deleted,this does not affect the analysis result.